buingochuy124/buingochuy124/README.md

 Welcome to my GitHub!

-I’m Bui Ngoc Huy, a proud graduate of the University of Greenwich-Vietnam, currently thriving as a Software Developer at Kaopiz Co.
+I’m Bui Ngoc Huy, a proud graduate of the University of Greenwich-Vietnam, currently honing my craft as a Software Developer at Kaopiz Co.
 My passion lies in the intricate architecture of web applications, and I am dedicated to honing my software development skills.

 ### My Expertise:
 ### * Programming Languages: C#, Java, PHP, JavaScript.